privacybydesign/irma-documentation/docs/irma-frontend.md

 as it is one of the parameters of the `stateChange` method.
 When requesting a `finalTransition`, the state machine will be locked in the new state.
 From then no transitions can be made anymore.
 For a `finalTransition` the potential `newState` must be in the list of possible end states.
 Otherwise an error is returned.
-After a `finalTransition` the promise returned by the `start` method of `IrmaCore` will resolve or reject (depending on the transaction).
-The promise also resolves or rejects when the `transition` method is used and the state machine gets in a state from which no transitions are possible anymore.
+After a `finalTransition` the `close` method of the plugin is called to close the plugin's state.
+This method should return a Promise which resolves when the plugin finishes closing.
+When the `close` Promises of all plugins are resolved, the promise returned by the `start` method of `IrmaCore` will resolve or reject (depending on the transaction).
+In this way we can guarantee that plugins are not active anymore when the promise returned by the `start` method of `IrmaCore` is finished.
+Besides when calling `finalTransition`, the closing procedure can also be activated when the `transition` method is used and the state machine gets in a state from which no transitions are possible anymore.

 For example, in the `IrmaPopup` plugin the user can press on the close button in the UI to abort the session.
 When this happens the `IrmaPopup` plugin must request a state change at the IRMA core state machine to